-Subject to shareholder approval of the new EIP being obtained, no new options will be granted under the SOP.
+No new options will be granted under the SOP.

 Awards will typically be granted annually, in the form of options although may also be granted more or less frequently.

 Options are typically subject to vesting over a four-year period, with 25% of the award vesting on the first anniversary of the grant, and the remainder vesting in equal monthly instalments thereafter.
 The Committee may vary the vesting schedule of options as it considers appropriate.